ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 ## Objective

-Our goal is to keep msm-queries working exactly the same way that it was after we finished building it; we're not going to add a thing.
-Therefore, we'll use the exact same target as before:
+Our goal is to keep msm-queries working the same way that it was after we finished building it; we're not going to add much.
+Therefore, we'll use the same target as before:

 [https://msm-queries.matchthetarget.com/](https://msm-queries.matchthetarget.com/){:target="_blank"}

-Our starting point code for this project, refactoring-msm-1, is one solution for msm-queries.
+Our starting point code for this project, refactoring-msm-1, is one possible solution for msm-queries.
 But we're going to make the code much more modular and re-usable, while keeping the functionality exactly the same.
 How?
 By **defining methods** to encapsulate our querying logic.

-You should read through the starting point code and compare it to your own solution to msm-queries. `rails sample_data` and `bin/server` so that you can click through the application, verify that it's working, and read the server log.
+First, you should read through the starting point code and compare it to your own solution to msm-queries. `rails sample_data` and `bin/server` so that you can click through the application, verify that it's working, and read the server log.

 Are there any differences between the starter code and your own solution to msm-queries?
-You will most likely find at least one or two.
+You will most likely find at least one or two differences.
 What are they doing?
 Practice _reading_ the code and reasoning your way through it, line by line; explain it to yourself, or to your rubber ducky.
 Developers read far more code than we write.

 Does any part of the code puzzle you?